 Redistricting is important because it controls access to political representation in the United States.
 It influences who runs for office and who is actually elected.
 Elected representatives make many decisions that influence our daily lives, from acknowledging tribal sovereignty to honoring treaties to approving extraction on tribal lands.
 And the people who live in the representative’s district can call on them to help make positive change.

-When people are represented through districts, the U.S. Constitution requires that those districts have similar populations.
-This ensures that each person’s vote is worth the same as any other person’s.
-However, because populations grow and shrink over the years, districts have to be redrawn to make sure that populations in each district stay equal.
-Otherwise, the voting power of a particular community would be limited.
-For example, one state legislator might represent 25,000 constituents, while another only represents 20,000.
+When people are represented through districts, the U.S. Constitution requires that those districts have roughly equal populations.
+This requirement ensures that each person’s vote is worth the same as any other person’s.
+Because populations change over time, districts have to be redrawn to make sure that populations in each district stay equal.
+Otherwise, the voting power of a particular community would be diluted.
+For example, one state legislator might represent 45,000 constituents, while another only represents 20,000.
 The people in the smaller district would have proportionately more representation, making the system unfair.

 What about gerrymandering?

-But even when districts have the same populations, a particular map can still limit a certain group’s political power.
-This abuse of the redistricting process is called gerrymandering.
-Gerrymandering can take many different forms.
-And it has been used to exclude communities from political power for many years.
+Even when districts have nearly equal populations, a particular map can still limit a certain group’s political power.
+This abuse of redistricting is called gerrymandering.
+Often it is used to exclude communities from political power completely.
 Even if we have 100% voter turnout in an election, gerrymandering can mean that we still lose because the system is rigged against us.

 In order to prevent this sort of gerrymandering, it is necessary for Native Americans to advocate for their communities in the redistricting process.
 This is our chance to create a fair system that will stay in place for the next ten years.